Bundesliga Bulletin: Bayern Munich slip up, Lucien Favre lives to fight another day | DW | 01.12.2019

 — "When you're down 2-0 after four minutes, you think to yourself: 'This is going to be quite a fun afternoon.'"

-Paderborn head coach Steffen Baumgart on his side's start to RB Leipzig
+Paderborn head coach Steffen Baumgart on his side's start against RB Leipzig

 — "With him and in him we have a coach that fits the team well."